 Mesa Verde, meaning “green table,” is in Southwestern Colorado.
 When visiting Durango, Colorado or any area near Four Corners, make time to see the amazing archeological sites of the Ancestral Puebloan people who lived in this rugged land for over 700 years.
 Along with touring 600 beautifully preserved cliff dwellings, Mesa Verde offers countless adventures (click here for hours).
 Visit Durango, Colorado and this beautiful national park for tours and an unforgettable experience!
 From here, explore park fees and reservations, history, nature information, campgrounds and reservations!

 How much does the park cost?
 When does the park open?
 What facilities are available?
 What are our lodging options inside the park?
 Can my pet come?
 What can we eat?
 Are there any restrictions we need to know about before coming?
 Where are there souvenirs?
 Can we meet a park ranger?
 What is the temperature range?
 Are there any road closings or vehicle restrictions?
-When planning a trip to the park, many common questions cross visitors’ minds.

 Whether it’s flora or fauna that calls your name, Mesa Verde National Park offers visitors fascinating encounters with the natural world.
 From prairie dogs to mountain lions to blue-gray gnat catchers, the wildlife living in this scenic habitat will keep your eyes busy!
 Don’t forget the countless varieties of flora such as junipers and lupines that spread themselves over these hills.